pacheco008/AEADV/README.md

 2. ConRossler.m
-This files presents an example of the proposed chaos metric.
+This file presents an example of the proposed chaos metric.
 It contains:
 	- The description of the input arguments for AEADV.m
 	- Graphic options
 	- The function *divrossler*, which invokes the underlying dynamical system.